 EBIDTA marginally declined by 10.7 percent at INR 61.9 crore as compared to INR 69.3 crore during the previous fiscal.
 However, at INR 28.6 crore, profits after tax registered a robust 23.3 percent increase over the last year.
-In FY17, the company had registered INR 23.2 crore as profits after tax

-The flat financial performance of the company is largely attributable to a survey of the company's international trade operations by a government agency in the fourth quarter.
-Global operations affect a significant part of the business at Vikas Ecotech - up to 80 percent of the raw materials used in our manufacturing operations are imported, while exports constitute 50 percent of the overall revenues.
-These surveys were carried out across company's locations - at our corporate premises, factories and port units - disrupting the company's day-today operations for a large part of the fourth quarter.
+In FY17, the company had registered INR 23.2 crore as profits after tax the business at Vikas Ecotech - up to 80 percent of the raw materials used in our manufacturing operations are imported, while exports constitute 50 percent of the overall revenues.
+These surveys were carried out across company's locations - at our corporate premises, factories and port units - disrupting the company's day-to-day operations for a large part of the fourth quarter.
 Consequently, our financial performance was affected although we posted reasonable growth during the first three quarters (refer graph quarterwise Y-O-Y performance).